-I try to protect the aura around my Jyotisha readings from manipulative spirits, as much as possible, but"well-meaning" spirits (e.g. parents and spouses) as well as malicious ones do sometimes sneak in.
+There is a focused attempt to protect the aura around my Jyotisha readings from manipulative spirits, as much as possible, but well-meaning spirits (e.g. parents and spouses) as well as malicious ones do sometimes sneak in.

 Luckily the person who receives the reading will know when something is counter-intuitive or not right.
 The querent will usually feel uncomfortable with whatever claim I am making, and they will be on alert to the possibility of psychic interference.

-Sooo... if *any* result of the reading, *any* prediction or assessment, does not feel right to you -- please disregard it.
-Also - if you are so inclined - be on the lookout for what beings might have an interest in making that type of false result to seem believable.
+If *any * result of the reading, *any * prediction or assessment, does not feel right to you -- please disregard inappropriate information.
+Also - if you are so inclined - be on the lookout for those beings who might have an interest in making that type of false result to seem believable.

-Regarding your specific situation, I believe I was noticing that the marriage profile elements contained many of X's natural characteristics - age, social position, family relationships, career etc.
+Regarding your specific situation, the marriage profile elements contained many of X's natural characteristics - age, social position, family relationships, career..

-Your new partner ALSO has all of those characteristics, AND he is the one you say you presently love!
-So please interpret my prediction in a way that is positive, empowering, and validating to your true intuition.
+The most recent committed partner ALSO has all of those characteristics, AND he is focus of the present love offering!
+Therefore, please interpret the prediction in a way that is positive, empowering, and validating to your true intuition.
 If the man you love also matches the profile, consider the Jyotisha reading to be a confirmation of your spiritual instincts to find a partner well suited to you.